therealdreg/xshellex/README.md

 With xshellex you can paste any kind of c-shellcode strings in x64dbg, ollydbg & immunity debugger.
 Also you can convert the "binary-copied-clipboard" to c-shellcode string.

-This plugin uses my shellex c-shellcode converter to HEX:
+This plugin uses my c-shellcode converter to HEX:
 * https://github.com/David-Reguera-Garcia-Dreg/shellex

 ## Install